veronika-pomy/Readme-Generator/README.md

 ## Installation

-Instructions on how ot install the application: Here are instructions on installing the app!
+Instructions on how ot install the application: the code can be downloaded from the repository on Github and run in Node.js.

 ---
 ## Demo